openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 Furthermore, it will reduce the operational complexity of running a managed service since the Managed Tenant SREs will not need to familiarise themselves with a new monitoring stack for each managed service.
 In future it can be used to allow customers to define their monitoring stacks.
 UWM could use it under the hood too.
 In details:

-* Provide a way for managed services to scrape metrics from their own services and from platform components into prometheus-compatible storage.
+* Provide a way for managed services to scrape metrics from their own services and from platform components into prometheus-compatible storage (from multiple namespaces).
 * Allow managed service owners to query metrics from their services and platform components from prometheus-compatible storage.
 * Provide a way for managed services to define alerting and recording rules on their own metrics and a subset of platform metrics.
 * Provide a way for managed services to create dashboards for monitoring their services.